Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

     `sudo texliveonfly -c xelatex Resume.tex`

     The `-c xelatex` was required because my document was a XeLaTeX document.
-Your document probably won't need this.
+Most documents won't need this.

 1. Uh oh, although the utility fetched a bunch of relevant packages, it still didn't work!
-Isn't TeX wonderful?
+Isn't this fun?
 If this happens to you, carefully look at your error output.
 Mine complained about missing fonts.
 However, a google search of the first missing font's name led me to the `lm-math` package.
 A quick call to `sudo tlmgr install lm-math`, and everything worked beautifully.

-1. Now that I've gotten all my packages, I can do all my editing and compiling in TeX Shop, without the command line.
-In the future, I may need to go back to the command line now and then.
+1. Now that I've gotten all my packages, I can do all my editing and compiling in TeX Shop, without the command line!

+1. In the future, I may occasionally need to go back to the command line to run `sudo texliveonfly somedoc.tex` to grab new packages.